-That picture you’re seeing is made up of a multitude of still pictures played very quickly, one after another, to fool your brain into thinking you’re seeing motion.
+Play a film or TV show and the picture you see is actually made up of a multitude of still pictures played very quickly, one after another, to fool your brain into thinking you’re seeing motion.

 Traditionally, films have 24 of these images – called frames – every second.
 This number was originally chosen not only because it was considered high enough to give the resultant image a smooth impression of motion, but also to allow a decent quality of sound (sound was embedded into the film at this point).